 The Cheerios Dollar

 A Cheerios Dollar is a Sacagawea Dollar bearing the date 2000 that was inserted into boxes of Cheerios cereal in early 2000 as part of a U.S. Mint promotion to raise awareness about the new "Golden Dollar."
-A total of 10 million boxes of Cheerios were involved in the promotion, all of which included a newly-struck 2000 Lincoln Cent.
-A lucky 5,500 boxes also contained a Sacagawea Dollar, which was later discovered to have been struck from a different set of master dies then the regular Sacagawea Dollars.
+A total of 10 million boxes of Cheerios in the promotion, all of which included a newly-struck 2000 Lincoln Cent.
+A lucky 5,500 boxes also contained a Sacagawea Dollar, which was later discovered to have been struck from a different set of master dies the regular Sacagawea Dollars.

 How Many Cheerio Dollars Are There?

 Some years ago, some experts from a third-party grading service opened a sealed box of Cheerios that contained the Sacajawea dollar.
 However, the dollar contained within the package was a regular Sacajawea dollar without the enhanced tail feathers.
 The cereal box appeared to be authentic, and There was no evidence that anybody tampered with the card carrying the Sacajawea dollar.
 Therefore, it is impossible to know exactly how many boxes of Cheerios contained a Sacajawea Dollar with the enhanced tail feathers.

 According to an official statement from the United States Mint that was released on June 17, 2007 by spokeswoman Joyce Harris: “5,500 Golden Dollars of a ‘high detail’ feather variety (12 tail feathers) were manufactured and shipped to General Mills as part of the Golden Dollar promotion in October 1999, under a detailed arrangement that they not be released until January 2000.
 Prior to manufacturing the coins for release to the Federal Reserve in 2000, the feather detail was softened and the center tail feather was recessed to solve a die manufacturing issue.
 Recessing the center tail feather gives the illusion of a 13th feather, but that was not the intent.”

 Why Are They so Valuable?